Man paraded naked for rape bid on minor

 Hyderabad gang rape case: 4 accused sent for 14 day judicial remand, family claims police negligence

-"Vaidya visits the house of the girl everyday for collecting cash.
+"Vaidya visits the house of the girl every day for collecting cash.
 Finding the girl alone on Sunday evening, he tried to sexually assault her.
-Suddenly, mother of the girl returned home and raised an alarm, following which her neighbours rushed to the spot," the official said.
+Suddenly, the mother of the girl returned home and raised an alarm, following which her neighbours rushed to the spot," the official said.

 As the word spread, locals gathered at the spot and thrashed Vaidya.